 t=4890&s=015362-1&sf=004134

-The t parameter contains the Northwestern-provided term ID to which the schedule belongs, and the s parameter contains a comma-separated list of Northwestern course IDs (before the hyphen) and which section is on the schedule (after the hyphen).
-There's also the sf parameter that includes the bookmarked courses.
+parameter contains a comma-separated list of Northwestern course IDs (before the hyphen) and which section is on the schedule (after the hyphen).
+There's also the sf

 Course IDs are used in schedule data strings but not in plan data strings because the first version of Plan Northwestern did not use data that included those IDs (instead, course data from the online course catalog was scraped).